katherinejlu/ece3400/lab4.md

 </video>

 ##### For sending and receiving maze updates via individual coordinate points:
-When sending maze updates, one arduino just sent a 1x3 array of unsigned chars--the first two being the maze coordinate, and the new information that corresponded with that data point.
-The second arduino had a 5x5 maze array intitalized so that the correct coordinate could be updated to reflect the incoming information as it was received.
+When sending maze updates, one arduino sent a 1x3 array of unsigned chars--the first two chars being the maze coordinates, and the third being new information that corresponded with that data point.
+The second arduino had a 5x5 maze array intitalized on it so that the correct coordinate could be updated to reflect the incoming information as it was received.

 ```
 //random coordinate and data values were assigned